ethnh/ethnh/README.md

     "Religion is the opiate of the masses"
     "You could start a cult" - Louie Dean Valencia

+- How do we align our actions with our values?
+- What role does social media play in shaping truth?
+- When is civil disobedience justified?
+- How can technology serve human well-being?

 # "\[Does] our inability to effectively address mass surveillance constitutes a failure of our field \[cryptography?]
 I believe that it does.
 I call for a community-wide effort to develop more effective means to resist mass surveillance"